thepackbot/ccie-notes/notes.md

 - Collision-free links are only guaranteed when a shared hub is **NOT** in use.

 ### CSMA/CD
-- The orinal Ethernet spec. expected collisions to occur.
+- The original Ethernet spec. expected collisions to occur.
-- Media was shared, creating a literal eletrical bus.
+- Media was shared, creating a literal electrical bus.
-  - Any signal inuced onto wire could collide with another induced signal from another device.
+  - Any signal induced onto wire could collide with another induced signal from another device.
 - When two or more Ethernet frames overlap on the transmission medium at the same instant in time, a collision occurs; the collision results in bit errors and lost frames.

 CSMA/CD minimizes the number of collisions, but when they occur, CSMA/CD defines how the sending stations can recognize the collisions and retransmit the frame.